xxcold/gitskills/README.md

 # gitskills
-Creating a new branch is quick and simple and 1.
+Creating is a new branch is quick and simple and 1.